Gh-Adam/react-bc-ticker/README.md

-# React Bitcoin Ticker Viewer using React , Typescript, React Query
+# React Bitcoin Ticker Viewer

+## You can Check it via : https://gh-adam.github.io/react-bc-ticker/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).